-The Church - Perfectly Imperfect
+The Church: Perfectly Imperfect

 God has created a new people with a radically new identity.
 Through Christ's blood, former strangers become family, fellow citizens, and the very dwelling place of God's Spirit.